pwa pwe pwi pwo pwoa pwu

 pwerla₁ vi. to flower, to blossom.
 Ahi mahi ko pwerpwerla.
 My breadfruit trees are flowering.

-pwerkihla vt. to cherish; to be infatuated with, to be in love with.
+pwerkihla vt. to be infatuated with.
 Pwutako pwerkihla serepeino.
 The young man is in love with that young lady.

 pwes vi. to have sexual intercourse, to engage in coitus.